sidongfeng/Semantic/README.md

 Table 2 shows the statistics of our dataset.
 In total, we collect 7,594 applications, 13,145 screenshots and 19,233 components.
 Besides, we split our dataset into train/val/test set, with the approximate ratio of 0.8/0.1/0.1. -->

 ### Training and Visualizing process
-Please follow the [Readme.md](RecoverTags/README.md) in RecoverTags folder.
+Please follow the [Readme.md](RecoverTags/README.md) instruction in RecoverTags folder.

 ## EVALUATION
 We set up several basic machine-learning baselines including the feature extraction (e.g., color histogram) with machine-learning classifiers (e.g., decision tree, SVM). **Results show that the improvement of our model is significant in all comparisons.**